 [Regulation 44B inserted in Gazette 17 Dec 2008 p.
 5333-4; amended in Gazette 14 Dec 2012 p.
 6209.]

+44C.
+Acupuncture

+(1) In this regulation —

+acupuncturist means —

+(a) a person whose name is entered on the Register of Chinese Medicine Practitioners kept under the Health Practitioner Regulation National Law (Western Australia) in the Division of acupuncture; or

+(b) a health practitioner registered under the Health Practitioner Regulation National Law (Western Australia) to practice a health profession and whose registration is endorsed for acupuncture.

+(2) Where acupuncture is approved under section 5(1) of the Act as an approved treatment for workers suffering an injury that is compensable under the Act, that treatment can only be provided by an acupuncturist.

+[Regulation 44C inserted in Gazette 20 Mar 2015 p.
+910-11.]

 45. Insurer to advise of injury management obligations

 (1) Subregulation (2) specifies the action that section 155D(1) of the Act requires an insurer to take to make an employer aware of the employer’s obligations under section 155B and section 155C(1) and (3) of the Act.